wandb/docs/docs/guides/track/log/log-models.md

 Note that when you link a model, that model is not duplicated in the Model Registry.
 That model is also not moved out of the project and intro the registry.
 A linked model is a pointer to the original model in your project.
 :::

-A *Registered Model* is a collection or folder of linked model versions in the W&B Model Registry.
-Registered Models typically represent candidate models for a single modeling use case or task.
+A *Registered Model* is a collection or folder of linked model versions in the [W&B Model Registry](../../model_registry/intro.md).
+Registered models typically represent candidate models for a single modeling use case or task.

-The proceeding code snippet shows how to link a model with the `link_model` API.
+The proceeding code snippet shows how to link a model with the [`link_model`](../../../ref/python/run.md#link_model) API.
 Ensure to replace other the values enclosed in `<>` with your own:

 ```python
 import wandb